 Camera Techniques: Pan, Street Scenes, Accidental Dutch Angle, Aerial Shot, Meta-Filming, Close-up, Filming from Inside, Zoom, Portrait Shot, Filming from vehicle

 Subjects: Dance, Children-playing, Architecture, Cityscapes, Winter, Children, Outdoors, Family at Leisure, Food, Picnics, Trees, Public Parks, Buildings, Landmarks, Automobiles, Buses, Clothing and dress, Fashion, Snow, Streets, Transportation, Vehicles, Gardens, Flowers, Events, Parades & processions, Statues, Trucks, Lakes, Toys, Vegetables, Clown, Beaches, Summer, Mountains, Construction, Marching bands, Alcoholic beverages, Art, Military, Compilation, Museums, Railroads, Chicago (Ill.)
-Police Dept., Halloween, Civil rights, Religious, Arts/crafts, Smoking, Awards, Billiards, National Association for the Advancement of Colored People, Bud Billiken Parade & Picnic, Activists, Amateur Film Clubs, Fairs, Fruit, Pornography, Postal service, Sexuality & culture, NAACP 54th Annual Convention (1963: Chicago, Ill.), Chicago Public School Boycott (1963), Trains
+Police Dept., Halloween, Civil rights, Religious, Smoking, Awards, Billiards, National Association for the Advancement of Colored People, Bud Billiken Parade & Picnic, Activists, Amateur Film Clubs, Fairs, Fruit, Pornography, Postal service, Sexuality & culture, NAACP 54th Annual Convention (1963: Chicago, Ill.), Chicago Public School Boycott (1963), Trains

 Alsup Smith Family Collection

 Vanessa Alsup and her husband Kevin shot these sound films of their children Kevin II, Sheena Marie and Carla in and around their Englewood home.
 The collection also includes several concerts in Chicago.
 Super 8mm.
 Sound.
 1970-1980.
 17 films.